How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 - Humans need to jump in when the AI gets stuck

 A simple chatbot would not cut it.
 I needed a system that was smart, reliable, and cheap.
+I need the AI to answer queries without sounding robotic but I also need deterministic logic to prevent it from making things up.

 My Solution: Self-Hosted, Modular, and Deterministic